Edward Walton (serial killer): Execution

 After being sentenced to death for killing Martin, Walton proceeded to confess to his previous murders and crimes as well.
 Shortly before his execution date, he was baptized in jail and seemed remorseful for his deeds.
 On the day of his execution, despite his gigantic stature and cool demeanour, Walton had to be supported by Capt.
 Joseph Bloyd and Warden Dawson because of his shaky feet.
 Although nearly expressionless, reporters present noticed that the prisoner was definitely anguished and troubled because of the look in his eyes.

 Shortly after Reverend Sanford concluded the prayer offered to the condemned man, Warden Dawson pressed the button and the trap doors opened.
-Walton's death was painless, as he had fallen into unconsciousness before the rope was stretched, even though his neck and one of his vertebraes were broken in the process.
+Walton's death was painless, as he had fallen into unconsciousness before the rope was stretched, even though his neck and one of his vertebrae were broken in the process.
 After the present medical professional, Dr. Boone, made sure that the man was dead, his body was carried away by two convicts to be prepared for burial.
 It is presumed that Walton's body was buried in the prison cemetery.